iProov/flutter/README.md

 Similary for the certificates, although no extension is required.
 Since there can be many certificates then an array of Strings is expected.
 Certificate files are expected in the `android/app/src/main/res/raw` folder of the android module of your app.
 For example, `options.network.certificates = [ "raw/customer__certificate" ];`

-Colors are all Flutter based, however the Alpha part is ignored.
+Colors are all Flutter based.
 For example, `options.ui.lineColor = Colors.red;`

 ## String localization & customization